 • Communications

-7 Tips For Making Webcam Videos Look Good (And Pants Are Optional)
+7 Tips For How To Look Good On A Web Cam (Pants Are Optional)

-If you’ve been dragging your feet when it comes to using video for online teaching, training, or communicating because the thought of stepping in front of a camera is a bit overwhelming, you’re not alone.
-In the wake of an unthinkable pandemic, many of us are now working to adapt to being comfortable in front of a camera so we can maintain both the continuity of work and education, as well as human connections that can help us all continue on through an exceptionally challenging time.
+Do you want to know how to look good on a web cam?
+If you’ve been dragging your feet when it comes to using video for online teaching, training, or communication because the thought of stepping in front of a camera is a bit overwhelming, you’re not alone.
+Many of us are now working to adapt to being comfortable in front of a camera to maintain the continuity of work, education, and human connections.

 Some educators and instructors have avoided producing video content for courses in the past, even as a growing body of data touts the benefits of using video in both higher education and corporate training.
 Their reasons vary: some are self-conscious or feel they’re lacking in experience with video recording, while others simply prefer live face-to-face engagements.